July 2, 2021 08:00 am ETEstimated Read Time: 6 Minutes

 Despite being portrayed as a safe haven for big cats, G. W. Zoo previously fell under fire from the People for the Ethical Treatment of Animals (PETA), which, back in 2006, alleged that animals were not being given food and were “routinely hit, punched, kicked, sprayed with cold water, and struck with rakes and shovels.”

 The World Wildlife Fund estimates that approximately 5,000 tigers are held in captivity across the United States; this is more than the 3,900 that are believed to still be living in the wild.
-Many captive tigers are owned privately by people who keep them in theirbackyards, private breeding facilities, or as roadside attractions.
+Many captive tigers are owned privately by people who keep them in their backyards, private breeding facilities, or as roadside attractions.

-Apply For Your Medical Marijuana Card Today
+Why You Should Get Your Medical Marijuana Card

-Veriheal has satisfied hundreds of thousands of patients nationwide
+Veriheal has satisfied millions of patients nationwide by giving them access to these benefits

 “The United States has a responsibility to manage the staggering 5,000 estimated captive tigers within its own borders,” said the WWF’s director of wildlife policy, Leigh Henry, during an interview with CNN.
 His group says that just 6% of captive tigers are living at accredited zoos.